 Common Stock.
 In November 2021, the Board established a new share repurchase authorization that allows for the repurchase by EOG of up to \$5 billion of its common stock (November 2021 Authorization).
 Under the November 2021 Authorization, EOG may repurchase shares from time to time, at management's discretion, in accordance with applicable securities laws, including through open market transactions, privately negotiated transactions or any combination thereof.
 The timing and amount of repurchases is at the discretion of EOG's management and depends on a variety of factors, including the trading price of EOG's common stock, corporate and regulatory requirements, and other market and economic conditions.
 Repurchased shares are held as treasury shares and are available for general corporate purposes.
 The November 2021 Authorization has no time limit, does not require EOG to repurchase a specific number of shares and may be modified, suspended, or terminated by the Board at any time.
-During the three months ended March 31, 2023, EOG repurchased 2.9 million shares of common stock for approximately \$310 million (inclusive of transaction fees and commissions) pursuant to the November 2021 Authorization.
-As of March 31, 2023, approximately \$4.7 billion remained available for repurchases under the November 2021 Authorization.
+During the three months and six months ended June 30, 2023, EOG repurchased 2.8 million and \$5.7 million shares of common stock, respectively, for approximately \$300 million and \$610 million (inclusive of transaction fees and commissions), respectively, pursuant to the November 2021 Authorization.
+As of June 30, 2023, approximately \$4.4 billion remained available for repurchases under the November 2021 Authorization.
+Included in the Treasury Stock Repurchased amounts on the Condensed Consolidated Statements of Stockholders' Equity for the three and six months ended June 30, 2023, are \$5 million of estimated federal excise taxes.